-Upper Mattaponi Indian Tribe Hosts 34th Annual Powwow
+Upper Mattaponi Indian Tribe hosts 34th annual powwow

-The Tribal Grounds in King William came to life on Saturday as hundreds of artists, dancers, community members and tribal leaders gathered to attend the Upper Mattaponi Indian Tribe’s 34th annual powwow.
+The tribal grounds in King William County came to life Saturday when hundreds of artists, dancers, community members and tribal leaders gathered as the Upper Mattaponi Indian Tribe kicked off its 34th annual powwow.

-The pow wow is a traditional event Native American tribes have hosted for thousands of years where people and members of other tribes from across the country an get together to celebrate their culture and foster relationships within the community, Keith Anderson, Chief of the Nansemond Indian Nation, said.
+A powwow is a traditional event that Native American tribes have hosted for thousands of years.

-“It’s a celebration of culture, families, renewing kinships and is an integral part of our culture,” Anderson said.
+“It’s a celebration of culture, families, renewing kinships and is an integral part of our culture,” said Keith Anderson, chief of the Nansemond Indian Nation.

-The celebration commences with a traditional Grand Entry where dancers dressed in traditional regalia and led by veterans and Head Dancers enter into a round arena to the sound of drum beats.
-Once everyone enters the arena, flags including the U.S., POW flag, and the host tribe's flag are raised before a traditional honor song is performed and an opening prayer is said.
+The celebration commenced with a traditional grand entry, in which dancers dressed in traditional regalia and led by veterans and head dancers enter into a round arena to the sound of drumbeats.
+Once everyone entered the arena, flags including the U.S. flag, POW flag and the Upper Mattaponi tribe's flag were raised before a traditional honor song and opening prayer were performed.

 People are also reading…

-Anderson said it is customary to honor veterans and veterans of any and all cultures attending the pow wow are invited to enter the arena to be celebrated for their service.
+It is also customary to honor veterans and of any and all cultures who attend powwows, Anderson said.
+Veterans of all ages and who served in a variety of wars were invited into the arena and walked in a circle while audience members applauded to honor them for their service.

+Following the grand entry, the arena was filled with performers of all ages representing several Native American tribes as they competed in dancing and drumming competitions.

+Attendees could also stop by dozens of vendors selling Native American clothing, jewelry and art.
+Along with the vibrant dancing, singing and shopping, attendees could enjoy Native American foods — most notably fry bread, a fried piece of dough that is usually served with sugar or honey or can be enjoyed as a taco.

 Katie Castellani (804) 649-6122